sindresorhus/CircularProgress/readme.md

 <img src="screenshot.gif" width="834">

-This package is used in production by the [Gifski](https://github.com/sindresorhus/Gifski) and [HEIC Converter](https://sindresorhus.com/heic-converter) app.
+This package is used in production by apps like [Gifski](https://github.com/sindresorhus/Gifski) and [HEIC Converter](https://sindresorhus.com/heic-converter).

 ## Requirements

 - macOS 10.12+
 - Xcode 10.2+
-- Swift 5+
+- Swift 5.1+

 ## Install